bogdanlab/big_summer_2017/README.md

 data, and take the mean of the estimated parameter, we get the true parameter back.

+## Simulation

+To see how well an estimator works, we usually apply it on simulated data first, where we can control the parameter.
+An estimator is good if it gives back the parameter we use in the simulation.

 # Suggested books

 Applied Statistical Genetics with R: For Population-based Association Studies